-Touchpoints are certain times in the day where your customers are engaged in an activity.
+Touchpoints are certain times in the day when your customers are engaged in an activity.

-Common touch points include the always adored school run, morning/evening work out and work time.
-These are times where your customers are primed for brand messages but cannot be reached directly through any other medium other than radio.
+Common touchpoints include the always adored school run, morning/evening work out and work time.
+These are times when your customers are primed for brand messages but cannot be reached directly through any other medium other than radio.

 Working with a radio station gives you access to this audience data so you can work on tailoring a message to these touchpoints which, in turn, will generate more qualified leads and sales.